King Thunderbird Centre Opens

 “I had the painstaking task of humbling myself and providing humility to the spirit world to ask for a grandfather to guide this new home,” Elder Cardinal shared.
 “And during that time, one grandfather came - on the third round - one stepped up … the thunderbird came down and blessed us and took that initiative to guide us to protect this home for millennia to come.”

 On November 11, 2022, okimaw peyesew kamik’s building permit was revoked by the Subdivision and Development Appeal Board (SDAB).
 Despite this setback, we committed to actively pursuing all avenues available to us in order to complete the project.
+Our supporters rallied around our staff, volunteers, and community and encouraged us that this was a project worth pursuing.

-We re-applied, and received our development permit from the City of Edmonton on March 21, 2023.
+We re-applied and received our development permit from the City of Edmonton on March 21, 2023.
 On June 15, 2023, the SDAB approved okimaw peyesew kamik’s development permit.

 During that same summer, we publicly announced our new Interdisciplinary Model of Care.
 This model brings staff from multiple disciplines together into one space to form an interdisciplinary team that works collaboratively with the person seeking care to meet that person’s goals.